awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/editing-reserved-queues.md

-# Editing Reserved Queues in AWS Elemental MediaConvert<a name="editing-reserved-queues"></a>
+# Editing reserved queues in AWS Elemental MediaConvert<a name="editing-reserved-queues"></a>

 When you edit a queue, you can change the following:
 + The description, which helps you identify it in the queue dashboard\.
 + The auto renew status of the queue's pricing plan for reserved transcode slots \(RTS\)\.
-For more information, see [How You Pay for Transcoding with Reserved Queues](about-reserved-queues.md#how-you-pay-for-reserved-queues)\.
+For more information, see [How you pay for transcoding with reserved queues](about-reserved-queues.md#how-you-pay-for-reserved-queues)\.
 + The paused or active status of the queue\.
 Pausing the queue prevents the service from starting any more jobs until you reactivate the queue\.

 **To edit a queue**